-This is Belron UK 'Limited's sixth Modern Slavery statement issued under the Modern Slavery Act 2015.
+This is Belron UK's fifth Modern Slavery statement issued under the Modern Slavery Act 2015.
 Our statement outlines the steps we take as a business to prevent slavery and human trafficking in our own operations and in our supply chains.

 We will always treat people in our business and supply chain fairly and we expect our own suppliers to request the same of people who supply to them.
 We always review and improve our practices to ensure that we have the most effective practices in place to avoid any negative impact on human rights.

-Our structure and business Belron UK Limited trades as Autoglass® and Laddaw®:-
+Our structure and business

+Belron UK Limited trades as Autoglass® and Laddaw®:-

-Autoglass® repairs or replaces and calibrates almost any type of glass of any make, model or age of vehicle.
-We serve over eight hundred thousand customers every year, and we operate a fixed site service and a mobile service so that we can serve our customers wherever it's convenient for them.
+Autoglass repairs or replaces and calibrates almost any type of glass on any make, model or age of vehicle.
+We serve around 1 million customers every year, and we operate a fixed site service and a mobile service so that we can serve our customers wherever it's convenient for them.

 Laddaw is a wholesaler and distributor of vehicle replacement glass and other associated products.
-Each week we distribute circa 40,000 products across our network of branches.
+Each week we distribute over 60,000 products across our network of branches.

 Belron UK Limited is part of the Belron group, whose purpose is to make a difference by solving people's problems with real care.
-Belron is the worldwide leader in vehicle glass repair and replacement and recalibration (VGRRR), with over 25,000 employees, and operating in 37 countries, through wholly owned businesses and franchises,.
-Belron UK Limited is a subsidiary of Belron International Limited.
+Belron is the worldwide leader in vehicle glass repair and replacement, with over 25,000 employees, in over 30 countries across 5 continents.
+Belron UK Limited is a subsidiary of Belron International Limited

 The majority of products required for our core activities are in vehicle glass repair and replacement.
 They include, windscreens, other vehicle glass parts, associated accessories, and the tools and consumables required in our operations.
-Many of these are sourced globally through our parent company which also publishes a Modern Slavery Act statement, (www.belron.com).
+Many of these are sourced globally through our parent company which also publishes a Modern Slavery Act statement.
 We also source products for re-sale, and goods and services for use by the UK business.